Amelia-Gwen/DataSorter/README.md

 *Note: I would usually use std::sort for any sorting needs.

 I considered an OOP approach to the problem as I am more familiar with that.
 What I did is more of a mix of procedural and dynamic styles.
-Procedural may have been a better approach considering the scope of the problem but I don't think so.
 The major drawback to the current approach is that it is not very scalable.

 The sorting functions need reworked.
 As they are they do to much work.
 If I were to actually want to use them I would rewrite them to have an interface similar to std::sort.
 I would take iterators as a parameter as well as an overloaded function call taking a function pointer that the user can pass as a comparator for user defined types.
 This is non-trivial and therefor outside the scope of this project.